 - 2 teaspoons dried oregano or Italian seasoning blend

 - 2 teaspoons chili powder (reduce to 1 teaspoon for less spicy chili)

 - 1 Tablespoon minced garlic

-- Remove the chicken and chop into pieces or shred into pieces, then return chicken to the slow cooker and give everything a few stirs.
-Stir in the cream cheese until fully melted and combined.
-Taste and add more salt or add ground black pepper to taste.
+- Remove the chicken and chop into bite-sized pieces or use two forks to shred it.
+Return chicken to the slow cooker and add the cream cheese.
+Stir everything together until the cream cheese has melted.
+Taste, then add more salt or seasonings if desired.
+I usually add a little more chili powder and dried oregano/Italian seasoning blend.
 Cover the slow cooker and cook for about 10-15 more minutes.

 - Serve warm topped with fresh cilantro, shredded cheese, or crackers.
-And serve alongside my favorite cornbread!
-Keep leftovers in a large tupperware in the refrigerator for up to a week.
-Reheat in the microwave.
+And serve alongside my favorite cornbread or dinner rolls.
+Cover and store leftovers in the refrigerator for up to 1 week.
+Reheat on the stove or in the microwave.

 - Freezing Instructions: Freeze up to 3-4 months.
 Freeze in 1 big container or a few smaller containers.
 Thaw overnight in the refrigerator or place the container/bag in the sink filled with warm water.
 Once thawed, cook in a large pot on medium heat for 30 minutes.
 Or reheat in the microwave until warmed throughout.